Soontao/go-mysql-api/README.md

 [INFO] 2017-07-26T15:09:49.7367783+08:00 server start at :1323
 ```

-more information about connection str, you could see [here](https://github.com/go-sql-driver/mysql#examples)
+more information about connection str, please see [here](https://github.com/go-sql-driver/mysql#examples)

 ## docker